HodanYusuf9/HodanYusuf9/README.md

 ### Hi there 👋

 - 🔭 I’m Hodan/aka Huda
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently working on data analysis project
 - 🥅 Goals: Contribute more to Open Source projects
 - 📫 How to reach me: hudapeace9@gmail.com